magnetilo/mbsdc_code/readme.txt

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 —————————————————————————————————————————————————————
-This directory contains a MATLAB implementation of:
+This directory contains the MATLAB implementation for the paper:

-„A Framework for Model-based Separation, Detection, and Classification of Eye Movements,“ Wadehn, Weber, Mack, Ilg, Heldt, Loeliger, 2018
+„Model-based Separation, Detection, and Classification of Eye Movements,“ F. Wadehn, T. Weber, D. J. Mack, T. Heldt, H.-A. Loeliger,

 When using the frame work, please cite:
 { bibtex }